kenneth-fossen/marp-bouvet-theme/README.md

 ## Todo

 - [x] Create CSS Frontpage
+  - [x] Fix the white line bug
-- [ ] Create CSS Header for Bovuet
+- [x] Create CSS Header for Bovuet
+- [ ] Bouvet in the background top right corner
 - [x] Use correct font
 - [x] Pagination
   Shows the number of slides left (1/2).
 It can be turned off.